7 Celebrities Over 70 Who Are Still Working in Hollywood

 1. Clint Eastwood

 As one of the leading filmmakers in the Entertainment Industry, who has strong patriotic values, Clint Eastwood celebrated his 88th birthday this past May.
 His notable acting credits include THE GOOD THE BAD AND THE UGLY, THE OUTLAW JOSEY WALES, and GRAN TORINO.
 He also directed celebrated hits like AMERICAN SNIPER and the Movieguide® Awards Winning movie SULLY.
 Early on in his career, he shadowed crew members of various projects to learn the ropes, knowing his acting days might diminish in his older age.
 As a quadruple threat; writer, producer, director, and actor, Eastwood’s projects stand the test of time.
-He is currently in production of THE MULE, a movie he is both directing and starring in with Bradley Cooper.
+He most recently worked on the movie THE MULE, that he both directed and starred in with Bradley Cooper.

 2. Julie Andrews